 Corey Comperatore, the only fatality in the Trump attack

-This 50-year-old firefighter and father of two daughters was an enthusiast of the Republican Party and its candidate.
-He died when struck by bullets from Thomas Matthew Crooks.
+This 50-year-old firefighter and father of two daughters was an enthusiastic supporter of the Republican Party and its candidate.
+He died after being struck by bullets fired by Thomas Matthew Crooks.

 The lone fatality in the attempted assassination attempt against Donald Trump has been identified as Corey Comperatore, a 50-year-old family man and firefighter.
 Along with him, two other people attending the event were hit by shots fired by Thomas Matthew Crooks.